astrivant/polyad/docs/graphs/graph-rules.md

 ### Depth

 With `limits.depth: 2`, a three-stage chain fails.
-An SCC collapses to one vertex before layering, so a directed cycle alone has depth one rather than its original vertex count.
+An SCC collapses to one vertex before layering, so a directed cycle alone has depth one.
 Use `strongComponent` or `acyclic` to constrain cycles.

 ```mermaid
 flowchart LR